-During the pre-clinical program, the ALOA may also begin following an emergency leave or as a result of medical leave and will last through to the end of that semester.
+During the pre-clinical program, the ALOA may also begin following an emergency leave and will last through to the end of that semester.
 The student must then return at the beginning of the next semester.
 The ALOA may be renewed, prior to expiration, for an additional semester, based on the circumstances of the request.